Matthew GibbonsLead Data & Tech Writer

 4. Reputable backlinks

 When Google ranks your site, one of the things it considers is how reputable you are.
-If Google views your site as authoritative in your industry, it will rank you higher — and one of the best ways to seem more reputable is to earn backlinks.
+If Google views your site as authoritative in your industry, it will rank you higher — and one of the best ways to seem more reputable is to earn backlinks, which are critical to SEO.

 Sweetwater offers one of the most impressive examples of SEO in this regard.